forbesmyester/base-ts-project/README.md

 Base project for TypeScipt that includes

- * Basic Mocha / Chai configuration
+ * AVA for unit testing.
- * Some basic preferences for TSLint
+ * Some basic preferences for TSLint.
- * Basic configuration of tsc
+ * Basic configuration of tsc.
- * A in `exported.js` / `require-test.js` to make default function exports work
+ * A in `exported.js` / `require-test.js` to ensure single function exports work.